 This paper presents a nonparametric analysis of the theory of consumer demand and labor supply with reference-dependent preferences.
-Our nonparametric model of preferences closely follows KR structural analysis, maintaining their and others' assumption that preferences are additively separable across components of consumption and gain-loss utility, while relaxing some of KR's, Camerer et al.'s (1997), Farber's (2005, 2008), CM's, and other studies' assumptions on functional structure and form.
+Our nonparametric model of preferences closely follows Kőszegi and Rabin's (2006; "KR") structural analysis, maintaining their and others' assumption that preferences are additively separable across components of consumption and gain-loss utility, while relaxing some of KR's other assumptions on functional structure and Camerer et al.'s (1997), Farber's (2005, 2008), and Crawford and Meng's (2011; "CM") assumptions on functional structure and form.

 Our paper makes three main contributions.
-First, we show that unless reference points are precisely modelable or observable and sensitivity is constant, reference-dependent models of consumer demand are flexible enough to fit virtually any data.
-This suggests that analyses that treat reference points as latent variables may be as strongly influenced by the constraints they impose in estimating reference points as by reference-dependence per se.
+First, we show that unless reference points are precisely modelable or observable and sensitivity is constant, reference-dependent models of consumer demand are flexible enough to fit any data (with an unimportant exception).
+This suggests that analyses like Camerer et al.'s and Farber's that treat reference points as latent variables may be as heavily influenced by the constraints they impose in estimating reference points as by reference-dependence per se.

-Next, assuming modelable reference points and constant sensitivity, we show that reference-dependent models do imply meaningful restrictions in Samuelson's (1947) sense, and we characterize preferences that have constant sensitivity and are continuous.
-Our characterization derives, from continuity, KR's assumption that gain-loss utility is determined by the good-by-good differences between realized and reference consumption utilities, while relaxing KR's assumption that the sum of consumption and gain-loss utility that determines consumer demand is additively separable across goods, and KR's restrictions on how its marginal rates of substitution vary across regimes, both maintained in all previous theoretical or empirical work.
+Next, assuming modelable reference points and constant sensitivity, we show that reference-dependent models do imply meaningful restrictions in Samuelson's (1947) sense, and we characterize preferences that are continuous in this case.
+Our characterization derives, from continuity, KR's functional-structure assumption that gain-loss utility is determined by the good-by-good differences between realized and reference consumption utilities, while relaxing KR's assumption that the sum of consumption and gain-loss utility that determines consumer demand is additively separable across goods, and KR's restrictions on how its marginal rates of substitution vary across regimes.